selimcavas/REST-API-payment-service/README.md

 Landing server uses nodejs and the others use tomcat, also a PostgreSQL database is used to store user data for queries.

-User enters a phone number to the landing page to subscribe to a service, tokens are created and forwarded in this order and a correct response is returned in landing pages:
+User enters a phone number to the landing page to subscribe to a service, tokens are created and forwarded in this order and a correct response is returned in landing page:

 Landing --> Middleman --> Operator --> Middleman --> Landing